Modern Slavery Statement for Commercial Waste Redbridge

 We provide multiple reporting channels for suspected modern slavery, including anonymous and confidential options.
 Employees and third parties can report concerns through our internal reporting mechanisms, which protect whistleblowers from retaliation.
 We investigate every report promptly and impartially, documenting findings and corrective steps.
 Redbridge commercial waste encourages a culture of vigilance: managers receive training on recognising signs of exploitation, and staff are instructed to escalate any concerns without delay.

-Symbol for annual review and continuous improvement in last paragraph Annual review and continuous improvement underpin this modern slavery statement.
+Three green wheeled outdoor rubbish bins with open hinged lids, positioned upright on a paved surface, likely a driveway or pavement area in a residential or commercial setting.
+The bins are made of durable plastic with a smooth matte finish, each featuring a white recycling icon depicting a person disposing of waste into a bin on the front.
+The background is plain white, emphasizing the bins' clean, simple design.
+These bins are typically used for waste collection services provided by companies such as Commercial Waste Redbridge, supporting rubbish removal needs in local areas like Redbridge or nearby towns.
+The open lids suggest readiness for waste disposal, and the uniform arrangement indicates a systematic approach to trash collection or container storage.
+The scene is well-lit, with no visible environmental or contextual distractions, focusing solely on the bins' appearance and function as part of waste management infrastructure.
+Annual review and continuous improvement underpin this modern slavery statement.
 We review our policies, due diligence processes and audit outcomes at least once a year and update this statement accordingly.
 The annual review includes analysis of: audit findings, reported incidents, corrective action effectiveness, supplier performance, and emerging risks across the waste management sector.
 Continuous improvement measures may include enhanced training modules, revised contractual standards and expanded supplier engagement to reduce vulnerability to exploitation in the commercial waste sector.

 In summary, Commercial Waste Redbridge is committed to eliminating modern slavery from our operations and supply chain.
 Through a combination of a zero-tolerance policy, robust supplier audits, clear reporting channels and an annual review cycle, we aim to reduce risk and protect workers.
 We will continue to monitor performance, take decisive action where required, and strengthen our approach to ensure that our Redbridge waste services remain ethical, safe and compliant with human rights standards.